 Timely space-race drama For All Mankind just might propel Apple TV+ into becoming must-see TV.
 The show kicks off in the late 1960s, a couple of weeks before Neil Armstrong and Buzz Aldrin strap themselves into a giant metal tube full of fuel that’s aimed at the moon.

 From there, the story takes a sharp turn away from history and examines what the world would look like if the USSR planted its flag on the moon first.
-Space is obviously a huge part of For All Mankind, but the way creator Ronald D. Moore uses it as a vehicle to tackle topics like family, patriotism, feminism and more is what makes the show worth watching.
+Space is obviously a huge part of For All Mankind, but the way creator Ronald D. Moore uses it as a vehicle to tackle topics like family, patriotism and feminism is what makes the show worth watching.

 The Red Moon landing